saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

-# Video 1: Welcome to the course (word count: 538)
+# Video 1: Welcome to the course

 Hi!
 Do you think that successful traders and portfolio managers are just lucky?
 Do you believe that a portfolio of stocks selected by a blind-folded monkey is optimal?
 Well, I don’t.
 And I hope that by doing this course you will find out how portfolio analysis in R can add value to your portfolio management.